Yogesh4356/Dog-Breed-Classifier/README.md

 ## Step 3 : Detect dogs
 Here we used a pre-trained ResNet-50 model (a very deep CNN model) to detect dogs in images.
 Same weights that have trained on ImageNet dataset (a very large, very popular dataset having over 10 million images and over 1000 different categories) were used.

+In data preprocessing step the images were converted to 4-D tensors and vertically stacked.
+In Imagenet dataset the key values from 151-268 inclusive contains all dog categories. so the dog detector will return true if the prediction of the ResNet-50 model lies between 151-268.

+## Step 4 : Creating CNN from scratch
+Here we have created a 5 layer CNN model